 - Offensive graffiti or images/drawings

 - Avoiding or excluding others

-- Posting or commenting on social media related to someone’s identity in a bias matter
+- Posting or commenting on social media related to someone’s identity in a biased manner

-- Calling someone the r-word, n-word, f-word… (in person, in writing, on social media, white boards, etc.)
+- Calling someone the r-word, n-word, f-word… (in person, in writing, on social media, on whiteboards, etc.)

 - Using the phrase ‘no homo’

 - Calling a person or a behavior ‘gay’ as an insult

 - Making jokes or using stereotypes when talking about someone